SoLee1221/office-quiz/README.md

 This Quiz helps people that either are really attached to the series or just want to test their knowledge about the Office US.
 This Quiz keeps track of users correct and incorrect answers, which will help them know what parts of the Office they know more about and less about.
 The end result of the Quiz will determine weather they have good knowledge about the series or not.
 They also have the option to try again so users can learn from their mistakes and hopefully get a higher score.

-## Wireframes
+## Design

 I have designed my Quiz code through drawing diagrams with information and adding functions.
-My ideas and thoughts changed overtime while working through the project. https://github.com/SoLee1221/office-quiz/tree/master/diagram-of-project
+My ideas and thoughts changed overtime while working through the project.
+I inserted different background colours to test which would look more appealing and better depending on the main image.
+I did draw down on a piece of paper my Wireframes which is in the following link below.
+However most of my ideas from my wireframes have changed overtime especially coming to the mulitple choice questions. https://github.com/SoLee1221/office-quiz/tree/master/diagram-of-project

 ## Features